MISP/misp-rfc/threat-actor-naming/raw.md

 ## Reusing Threat Actor Names

-Before creating a new threat actor name, you **MUST** consider a review of existing threat actor names from databases such as the threat actor MISP galaxy [@!MISP-G].
+Before creating a new threat actor name, you **SHOULD** consider a review of existing threat actor names from databases such as the threat actor MISP galaxy [@!MISP-G].
 Proliferation of threat actor names is a significant challenge for day-to-day analyst work.
-If your defined threat actor matches an existing threat actor, you **MUST** reuse an existing threat actor name.
+If your defined threat actor matches an existing threat actor, you **SHOULD** reuse an existing threat actor name.
 If there is no matching threat actor name, you **SHALL** create a new threat actor name, following the best practices defined in this document.

 ## Uniqueness

 When choosing a threat actor name, uniqueness is a critical property.
 The threat actor name **MUST** be unique and not already in use in different contexts.
-The name **MUST NOT** be a word from a dictionary, which could be used in other contexts.
+The name **SHOULD** be chosen with rarity in mind, common words are best to be avoided to allow for easier searching for information.
+If the use of common words is still required, the threat actor name **SHOULD** be a combination multiple words to increase uniqueness.

+## Additional unique identifier

+Threat actor definitions **SHOULD** also contain a unique identifier expressed as a UUID.
+When creating threat actor information, a prior check for the definition of a matching threat actor **SHOULD** be done and the UUID of the matching threat actor reused when a match is infered.
+The addition of a UUID does not take away from the liberty to retain vendor threat actor naming conventions and **SHOULD** be treated as a separately expressed aspect of the threat actor.

 ## Format

-The name of the threat actor **SHALL** be composed of a single word.
-If there are multiple parts, such as a decimal value or a counter, the values **MUST** be separated with a dash.
+The name of the threat actor **SHOULD** ideally be composed of a single word.
+If the threat actor name is a combination of words or a word with additional identifiers such as a decimal value or a counter, the values **MUST** be separated with a dash.
 Single words are preferred to ease keyword searches by analysts in public sources.

 ## Encoding